PSYD 701. Dissertation: Introduction and Overview. (1).

 PSYD 721.
 Practicum 1.
 (2).

 The Practicum is structured to provide clinical experience in conducting psychotherapy.
-Students provide psychotherapy services to clients at the Community Counseling and Parent Child Study Center under the close supervision of licensed clinicians who are part of the Psy.D. program's clinical faculty.
-In addition to direct face-to-face contact and supervision, the practicum also provides supervised training in assessment, using standard test batteries that include intelligence tests, projective tests and self-report inventories.
-In practicum, students acquire the skills to present test findings to their clients and integrate assessment into their clinical practice.
+Students provide psychotherapy services to clients at CLU Community Counseling Services under the close supervision of licensed clinicians who are part of the PsyD program's clinical faculty.

 PSYD 722.
 Practicum 2.
 (2).